tuelwer/reference-learning/README.md

-## Is Learning Always Necessary for Solving Fourier Phase Retrieval with a Reference Image?
+## A Closer Look at Reference Learning for Fourier Phase Retrieval
 This repository contains code for our submission to the NeurIPS 2021 Workshop on Deep Learning and Inverse Problems.

 ## Contents